Freecycle & Freegle

 How to post a freebie

-In the body of the email list as many details about the item as possible, including a link to the item if you can find one.
-Include details of when and where you would like it picked up and any other salient points, ie, if it's so big a van's needed.
+List as many details about the item as possible, including a link to the item if you can find one.
+Include details of when and where you would like it picked up and any other salient points, for instance, if it's so big a van's needed.

 Always include your general location, but not your phone number or full address at this stage.

-To minimise the risk of viruses, some groups have different rules on posting photos and links.
-On many groups, you can also add photos direct to your post online or to group albums.
+To minimise the risk of viruses, some groups have different rules on posting photos and links – it's worth checking these before posting.

 Avoid freecycling old computers